Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2007/Concurrency 1.md

 > a set of threads is deadlocked if each thread in the set is waiting for an event that only another thread in the set can use.

+There are four minimum conditions for deadlocks to occur:

+- mutual exclusion: a resource can be assigned to at most one process.
+- hold and wait condition: a resource can be held whilst requesting new resources
+- no preemption: resources cannot be taken away forcefully from a process
+- circular wait: there is a circular chain of two or more process, waiting for a resource held by the other process.

+No deadlocks can occur if one condition is not satisfied.

+> This is likely to occur in coursework.
+If so, check the order in which order of resources are requested.